-The sound of cricket chirping can be irritating, especially when you're trying

-    to sleep, but you can't blame camel crickets (Ceuthophilus spp.) for the noise.
+The sound of cricket chirping can be irritating, especially when you're trying to sleep, but you can't blame any of the numerous species of camel crickets for the noise.
 They don't chirp.
-They do eat fabrics, though, and they are somewhat scary, so

-    you don't want them in your house.
+They do eat fabrics, though, and they are somewhat scary, so you don't want them in your house.

 About Camel Crickets

 A camel cricket isn't like other crickets.
 The brownish insect doesn't have sound-producing appendages.
 It can't hear, and it doesn't have wings, so it can't fly.
 It has several names, each of which refers to one of its idiosyncrasies: